tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 We can inspect the contents of register a by typing the following: `:reg a`.
 When reading in this format, the symbol `^[` is used to stand for the Escape key.
 Còn Spacebar thì sẽ hiện là spacebar không có escape gì cả.

+`qa` to record a macro. `q` to stop recording
+`@a` to execute the marcro `"a"`

 ---

 The `@{register}` command executes the contents of the specified register (see `:h @`).
 We can also use `@@`, which repeats the macro that was invoked most recently.

 ---

+Vim’s motions can fail.
+For example, if our cursor is positioned on the first line of a file, the `k` command does nothing.
+The same goes for `j` when our cursor is on the last line of a file.
+By default, Vim beeps at us when a motion fails.

 If a motion fails while a macro is executing, then Vim aborts the rest of the macro.
 Consider this a feature, not a bug.
 We can use motions as a simple test of whether or not the macro should be executed in the current context.